hamza-yameen/Node.js-Express.js/2 - authentications-With-Email-Verification/README.md

 # Simple Authentication with Node.js, Express.js, Prisma ORM, and MySQL

 With this repo, you'll be able to see how the node.js/express.js project should be structured.
-This is a very basic authentication method using a JWT token.
-How to handle error messages.
+This is the authentication system using JWT tokens and Twilio SendGrid.

+## What you'll learn:

+1. ### Error Handling:
+   Learn robust techniques for managing errors and providing informative messages to the user

+2. ### Response Management:
+   Discover methods for crafting clear and consistent API responses, potentially using a generic method for efficient code.

+3. ### JWT Authentication:
+   Implementing JWT-based authentication will give you a common authentication mechanism for API endpoints.
+User sessions and authorization can be managed securely with JWTs.

+4. ### User Activation System with Database:
+   Implement a secure user activation system that leverages a database to store user information and activation status.

+5. ### Email Verifications with Twilio SendGrid:
+   Explore techniques for sending activation emails or other notifications using a service like Twilio SendGrid (consider adding this detail if sending emails is a core feature)

 ## Making API Requests with cURL